 - 3.1.5 Exclusion Criteria: Patients treated with antibiotics especially non beta-lactam antibiotics in the preceding 7 days were excluded, likewise those who objected to the screening. - 3.1.6 Study Population: This comprised two hundred and sixty three male and female subjects aged between 1 70 years attending Directly Observed Treatment Short Course (DOTS) in Nnamdi Azikiwe University Teaching Hospital, Nnewi in Anambra State for a 17 month period.
 May 2013 through September, 2014.
-The 263 subjects selected for this study were distributed as follows: 188 having signs and symptoms of respiratory tract infection served as test subjects and 75 apparently healthy individuals without any signs and symptoms of respiratory tract infection served as test subjects and 40 control subjects.
+The 263 subjects selected for this study were distributed as follows: 188 having signs and symptoms of respiratory tract infection served as test subjects and 75 apparently healthy individuals without any signs and symptoms of respiratory tract infection served as controls.
+Of these, females were 139; 99 test and 40 control subjects.
 Males were 124; 89 test and 35 control subjects.